gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

        "%b"))))
 {% endhighlight %}

-Default scrolling has some wierd quirks in emacs, so I set margins that trigger scroll to zero and preserve screen position when jumping around.
+Default scrolling has some wierd quirks in Emacs, so I set margins that trigger scroll to zero and preserve screen position when jumping around.

 {% highlight elisp %}
 (setq scroll-margin 0